 - When we begin, participants will need to “sign in” through a google-sheet provided on screen, to confirm your presence, and verify that we have contact information correct.

 How are we zoom-enabling our trainers?
 See below for MicroLearning Safe Church Trainer Zoom courses.
 Meant for digging deeper as a Safe Church Trainer; and all are welcome.
-Email Vicki Hesse to participate! firstname.lastname@example.org
+Email Sister Veronica Mary to participate at firstname.lastname@example.org!

 Upcoming MicroLearning Topics: